pdavis86/FullPotential/README.md

 - There is no player level!
 But you do level particular skills.
 - Components for crafting items have randomly generated stats.
 This means you can craft any level item/spell but can only use it once you reach the required skill level.

 ### Combat
 Choose the appropriate item for the situation
 - Ranged Weapon.
 Uses ammunition so be sure to have enough.
 Does x2 damage if two-handed.
-- Use mana/energy/other to attack, heal, buff, debuff, etc. at range or up close.
+- Consume a resource (e.g. mana, energy, etc.) to attack, heal, buff, debuff, etc. at range or up close.
+Takes time to prepare.
 - Melee Weapon.
 Does x2 damage or x4 damage if two-handed.
+Takes time to cooldown.
 - Defensive.
 Want to tank?
 Take a defensive item into battle.